ndecavel/HR-analytics/README.md

 ![metrics](Images/metrics.png)

 #### Interpretation:
 1. Looking at the confusion matrix, we see that our model did fairly well.
-In particular, our model misclassified only 14% of individuals not looking for work, and 37% of individuals looking for work.
+In particular, our model misclassified only 18% of individuals not looking for work, and 27% of individuals looking for work.

-2. In particular, our precision score was 62%, which means that **"When my model predicted someone to be Looking for Work, it was accurate 62% of the time."**.
+2. In particular, our precision score was 59%, which means that **"When my model predicted someone to be Looking for Work, it was accurate 59% of the time."**.
 Although this isn't an amazing score, it can still be useful for a variety of potential business cases.
-In the narrative that we are using this model to help better allocate the time of our recruiters, having a 62% chance that every candidate the recruiter is talking to is looking for a job, can be a huge time saver.
-This is compared to not using the model and having only a 33% chance of reaching out to someone at random and them currently looking for work.
+In the narrative that we are using this model to help better allocate the time of our recruiters, having a 59% chance that every candidate the recruiter is talking to is looking for a job, can be a huge time saver.
+This is compared to not using the model and having only a 25% chance of reaching out to someone at random and them currently looking for work.

 3. In addition, we can look at the recall score.
-At 63%, this means that **"When an individual was looking for work, our model accurately classified them 63% of the time."** This is also an important metric for the above business situation.
+At 72%, this means that **"When an individual was looking for work, our model accurately classified them 72% of the time."** This is also an important metric for the above business situation.
 In particular, we would want to minimize our False Negatives, aka: when our model inaccurately predicts someone who is looking for work.
+For the business, they may want a high recall in order to avoid missing out on good candidates.

-4. All together, we can look at the weighted f1 score of **79%** because our business case revolves around maximizing both precision and recall.
+4. All together, we can look at the weighted f1 score of **80%** because our business case revolves around maximizing both precision and recall.
 Note that since this is an imbalanced dataset, our f1 score calculates the metric for each label, weighs it proportionally to its relative frequency, and outputs a score that, in this case, is not in-between the recall and precision score.
-5.
 _________
 # Conclusion: <a id='conclusion'></a>

 ## Summary:
 With a goal of implementing a variety of skills learned in my Machine Learning Lab, this project focused on HR data to help identify whether or not someone is currently looking for a job.
 After extensive EDA, I decided to construct three separate pipelines for preprocessing: one for each type of feature (numerical, categorical, ordinal).
 Next, although my data was imbalanced, I decided against using oversampling with SMOTE because it didn't lead to a noticeable improvement (as shown with cross validation).
-Finally, I tried several of ensemble techniques and decided that my final model would be a StackingClassifer with a variety of estimators derived from my RandomizedSearchCV and a GradientBoostingClassifier as my final estimator.
+Finally, I tried several of ensemble techniques and decided that my final model would be the original RandomForestClassifier that I found in my RandomizedSearchCV.
 Note that I used a weighted f1 score as my metric to compare models with as it equally values precision and recall scores while taking into consideration that the data is imbalanced.

 ## Common Questions:
 1. **Why does any of this matter?**